mussa-shirazi-imply/imply-kubernetes/README.md

 ### Confirm the imply pods are deployed.

-Make sure you have installed [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/) utility on your mac. use the follow command to confirm the chart is deployed.
+Make sure you have the [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/) utility installed on your Mac.
+Use the following command to confirm the chart is deployed:

 ```